suahmed3/capstone/README.md

 * Check attributes of US LNG export prices dataset
 * Clean it
 * Basic visualisations
-* Statistical tests to see link between US LNG prices and exports
 * Advances visualisations on Tableau
 * Create and deploy dashboard on Streamlit